 I am a fully qualified integrative counsellor and currently see clients at my home in Bridport.

-I offer a free initial consultation so that you can find out more about whether I am going to be the right counsellor to help you at this time.
+I offer a free half-hour initial consultation so that you can find out more about whether I am going to be the right counsellor to help you at this time.